Author, Andrew Gibson

 As money transfers tend to be larger amounts than travel money, the stakes are higher.

-If you are looking to transfer pounds into euros, you can use either a bank or currency broker.
+If you are looking to transfer your Pounds into Euros, you can use either a bank or currency broker.

 While your bank might seem like an obvious choice, the costs can be substantially more.